mangroveorg/georegistry/docs/api-reference.rst

 =========================================================================================== =========== ===================================================
 BASE URL                                                                                    HTTP METHOD FUNCTION
 =========================================================================================== =========== ===================================================
 /api/1.0/features/classifiers                                                               GET         Get the classifiers defined in the system in JSON
 /api/1.0/features/countries                                                                 GET         Get the list of coutries in the system in JSON
 /api/1.0/features/subdivisions                                                              GET         Get the list of subdivisions in the system in JSON
+/api/1.0/features/locations                                                                 GET         Get the list of top 3 locations in the system in JSON
 =========================================================================================== =========== ===================================================